Kevin-Menezes/Notes-Academy/README.md

 #

 ### Q. What features does this website have?
-- Dynamic website - Everything is linked to the database
+- Dynamic website - Everything is linked to the database.
-- Responsive - This website can be used on laptops, tabs as well as on mobile phones
+- Responsive - This website can be used on laptops, tabs as well as on mobile phones.
-- Validation - Every form is validated properly
+- Validation - Every form is validated properly.
-- Data hiding - Notes will first go to the admin to be checked and then only they'll be uploaded on the main website
+- Data hiding - Notes will first go to the admin to be checked and then only they'll be uploaded on the main website.
 - Data classification - Notes are given certain tags based on particular categories.
-This enhances the UX of the website
+This enhances the UX of the website.
-- Filter system - Notes can be filtered according to user's needs
+- Filter system - Notes can be filtered according to user's needs.
-- Rank system - Reward based system that increments after completing certain criterias
+- Rank system - Reward based system that increments after completing certain criterias.
-- Search bar - Quickly searches particular notes
+- Search bar - Quickly searches particular notes.
-- Payment system - Razorpay API used for demo payments
+- Payment system - Razorpay API used for demo payments.
-- Admin section - Admin can control the workflow of the entire website
+- Admin section - Admin can control the workflow of the entire website.
-- Create PDF - Online PDF maker from images
+- Create PDF - Online PDF maker from images.
 #

 ### Q. What features will be implemented in future?